 Sample Exam Questions

-Here are the types of questions considered on the GCSE Physics Syllabus examination:
+Here are the types of questions considered on the High School Physics Syllabus examination:

 - Multiple choice questions: the simplest to complete because all students have to do is read the different options and check the right box,